leandrojj13/ChatChallenge/README.md

 This is an API with the fundamentals things that need a Chat Room, It allows you to create users, send a broadcast message to the user's chat room, and allows consulting a stock service through a Bot.

 ## Installation
-First, you need is configure your Database Settings.
+First, you need to configure your Database Settings.
 Go to the file named appsettings.json in the main project (ChatChallenge).

 ```bash
  "ConnectionStrings": {